Difference in Differences and Ratio in Ratios for Limited Dependent Variables: Ratio in Ratios (RR) for Non-Negative Response

-\qquad For instance, $Y_{i}$ is the expenditure on tobacco by person $i$ in a year, $Z_{ij}$ is the tobacco expenditure of person $i$ on day $j$, $M_{i}$ is the number of days when person $i$ buys tobacco products in the year, $ Q_{i}=1$ if person $i$ is legally eligible to smoke, $W_{i}$ is individual traits of person $i$, and there is a smoking-discouraging policy $ D_{i}=Q_{i}S_{i}$ implemented at $t=3$ effectively increasing tobacco product prices.
-In this case, $M$ is how frequently tobacco is purchased which is unlikely to be affected by the policy, and $Z_{ij}$ is the purchase amount affected by the policy.
+\qquad A DD example for $Y_{i}=\sum_{j=1}^{M_{i}}Z_{ij}$ is that $Y_{i}$ is the expenditure on tobacco by person $i$ in a year, $Z_{ij}$ is the tobacco expenditure of person $i$ on day $j$, $M_{i}$ is the number of the tobacco-purchasing days for person $i$ in the year, $Q_{i}=1$ if person $i$ is legally eligible to smoke, $W_{i}$ is individual traits of person $i$, and there is a smoking-discouraging policy $D_{i}=Q_{i}S_{i}$ implemented at $t=3$ effectively increasing tobacco product prices.
+In this case, $M_{i}$ is how frequently tobacco is purchased which is unlikely to be affected by the policy, and $Z_{ij}$ is the day-$j$ purchase amount affected by the policy.